Skip to content

 It costs huge sums of money not only to buy but to maintain a horse of this breed.

-The maintenance cost accounts for cleaners, trainers, and farm managers, transportation costs, and food supply.
+Maintenance costs account for cleaners, trainers, and farm managers, transportation costs, and food supply.

 Thoroughbreds are only and only being bred for speed, not stamina or durability.